All guides

 How long does it take to get a green card from O-1?

-The fastest route is EB-1A with premium processing: approximately 8–16 months from evidence preparation to green card approval.
-This includes 1–4 weeks for evidence evaluation, 15 business days for I-140 premium processing, and 8–14 months for I-485 adjudication.
-EB-2 NIW takes longer (12–24+ months) due to visa backlog for some countries.
+The fastest route is EB-1A with premium processing: roughly 1–1.5 years from evidence preparation to green card approval at current USCIS processing times.
+This includes 1–4 weeks for evidence evaluation, 15 business days for I-140 premium processing, and 10–18 months for I-485 adjudication.
+EB-2 NIW takes longer (around 1.5–2.5 years for most countries; longer for India and China due to visa backlogs).

 Is EB-1A harder to get than O-1?